 How do I get there?

 Berlin is easily reachable from many international destinations.
 You will be responsible for securing your own travel arrangements to Berlin.
-Once you arrive, SomoS is conveniently located on public transit, or a short taxi ride from airports and train stations.

 Are residencies always available?

-We have three main studios that are dedicated to artists-in-residence.
 Residents arrive on a staggered basis so that studios might not always be available for the period you request.
 As a result, please note your desired period of residency as well as a second choice.
 If you can be flexible with your starting date by one or two months that is always very helpful.

 Can I stay for longer or extend my residency?